How To Start a Business as an Immigrant in the US

 Finally, get ready to manage your business finances after you launch.
 All business operators, regardless of citizenship, will need to:

 - Open a business checking account.
-Choose a bank that offers business accounts and check if they have citizenship requirements before applying.
+Choose a bank that offers business accounts and check if there are citizenship requirements before applying for an account.
 If you need international transactions, such as letters of credit or currency exchange, make sure the bank can handle those.

 - Set up payroll.
 Payroll processing demands accuracy, timeliness and understanding of governing regulations.
 Penalties for late or inaccurate reporting are high — so consider using a payroll service, or at least an expert to help set up and periodically review your process.